Dempsey845/Dempsey845/README.md

-# 💻 Dempsey | Full Stack Developer
+# Dempsey Newton | Game/Web Developer

-Hi, I'm Dempsey, a self-taught full stack developer passionate about building functional and user-friendly web applications.
-I love taking ideas from concept to deployment, especially when it involves solving real problems or helping people grow their businesses.
+Programming Langauges:
+- C++
+- C#
+- Python
+- JavaScript

+Working on game development with Godot (GDScript) and SDL3 with C++

+Working on web development with React, Tailwind, JS

 ---